The Gripping First-hand Account of the Helicopter War in the Falklands

 If you liked Apache, Vulcan 607 and Chickenhawk, you'll love Scram!

-The word "Scram" was used to warn other junglies to go to ground or risk being shot down by their own side as Argentinean jets blasted through 'bomb alley'.
+The word 'Scram' was used by Falklands helicopter pilots to warn other 'junglies' to go to ground or risk being shot down as Argentinean jets blasted through 'bomb alley'.